fperazzi/fperazzi.github.io/_pages/publications.md

 <h2 style="margin-top: 5px">Research</h2>
 {% include base_path %}
-I am a Research Scientist in the _On-Device AI_ team, at [Facebook Reality Labs](https://research.fb.com).
+I am a Research Scientist and Head of AI at [Bending Spoons](https://bendingspoons.com/) in Milan.
+Before flying back home, I spent a year in the _On-Device AI_ team, at [Facebook Reality Labs](https://research.fb.com).
 Prior to joining Facebook, I had the privilege to be part of the _Creative Intelligence Lab_, at [Adobe Research](https://research.adobe.com).
 I spent eight memorable years as Intern, PhD and Post-Doctoral Researcher at [Disney Research Zurich](http://www.disneyresearch.com), in the _Imaging and Video Processing Group_.
 I obtained my PhD in 2017 from [ETHZ](https://www.inf.ethz.ch/).
 My research lies at the intersection of Computer Graphics, Computer Vision and Machine Learning.

 {% if site.data.news.size > 0 %}
 <ul class="no_bullet">